HackBeanpot/mono-repo/judging-algorithm/README.md

 `npx ts-node --experimental-specifier-resolution=node index.ts`

-This outputs our results in to a JSON file which the site will read and upload!
+This outputs our results in to JSON files `hackerResults.json` and `judgeResults.json` which the site will read and upload!

 --

 IMPLEMENTATION STRATEGY:

 1. Parse CSV files using `parser.ts`
-2. Sort judges randomly in to rooms in `formSchedule.ts`
+2. Sort judges in to rooms in `formSchedule.ts` in order provided in CSV
-3. Sort hackers randomly in to rooms in `formSchedule.ts`
+3. Sort hackers in to rooms in `formSchedule.ts` in order provided in CSV
 4. Produce judge and hacker output tables to render in `formJsonOutput.ts`
 5. Convert tabular data in to JSON that the front-end can consume in `live-site` folder